I began making games in May 1982.

 I succeeded and my first published game, Jet Power Jack was written while I was at school.

-This 'try' has lasted far longer than I had ever expected and it has, at times, been a bit of a rollercoaster ride along the way.
-During it I've met and worked with some amazing and talented people, I've seen a fair few game formats come and go and adapted my role many times as the task of making videogames has become increasingly more complex, expensive and time-consuming.
+This ‘try’ has lasted far longer than I had ever expected and it has, at times, been a bit of a rollercoaster ride along the way.
+During it, I’ve met and worked with some amazing and talented people and I’ve seen a fair few game formats come and go.
+From art and design to programming and project management, I’ve adapted my role many times as the task of making video games has evolved.

 Where appropriate (or feasible, game teams can run to easily 100 people now) I have tried to credit those who worked alongside me on these projects.
-Without their talents the games would never have been made.
-(You know who you are - as I say on the homepage - if I've made an error or an omission please mail me and let me know about it.)
+Without their talents, the games would never have been made.